elliscf/google/README.md

 Google python course

 ## Description
-The files in this prject relate to the google python course below
+The files in this project relate to the google python course below

 https://developers.google.com/edu/python